tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/data-structures.md

 [3,]    3    6    9
 ```

 Here we take a vector and specify how many columns and how many rows we'd like.
+You'll also note that we have multiple arguments in our function:

+- `data` : for our input data
+- `nrow` : number of rows
+- `ncol` : number of columns

 ### Data Frames